Types of Wells & Artificial Lift

 Vertical Wells

 Since there are no moving parts inside a Jet Pump, sand and solids production do not cause rapid wear on sealing surfaces or impellers.
-In other types of lifts, sand or solids reduce efficiency or can cause complete downhole pump failure, requiring expensive and time consuming workover.
+In other types of lifts, sand or solids reduce efficiency or can cause complete downhole pump failure, requiring an expensive and time consuming workover.
 Conversely with a Jet Pump system, if components show signs of wear over time, the Jet Pump can be reverse-circulated to surface, serviced, and pumped back into place without the need for a workover rig, with downtime of hours instead of days.

 Horizontal Wells

 Producing hydraulically frac’ed horizontal wells by conventional artificial lift methods becomes more difficult as bottomhole pressure decreases.
 However, with a Jet Pump being free of mechanical connection from the surface to the downhole pump, it is possible to lift from much deeper (TVD) in the well to increase drawdown.
 Jet Pumps can operate in the horizontal section (lateral) of the wellbore.
-Rod pumps and ESPs typically need to stay in the vertical section of the wellbore, limiting drawdown typically to the kick-off point (beginning of the curve) in the well.
+Rod lifts and ESPs typically need to stay in the vertical section of the wellbore, limiting drawdown typically to the kick-off point (beginning of the curve) in the well.

 frac-vac diagram showing how the pump would work